mvfki/gitUpstreamTracker/README.md

 For now, modify email address as you need in `core.py` and run it.

 ## Devel Note
-- Now Basic UI appearance is there, yet not functionalized.
+- Now Basic UI appearance is there, yet not fully functionalized.
 - Periodical check is muten for now, and it runs only one check and quit.